oracle-livelabs/database/23cfree/install/install.md

     </copy>
     ````

-9. Connect to your database
+9. Connect to your database.
     ```
     <copy>
     sqlplus / as sysdba